Even the greatest event needs to be publicized. Follow these steps to get people’s attention:

 - The Berkeleyan publishes news and events of interest to faculty and staff twice a monthly (in print) as well as on the UC Berkeley online calendar.
 You can submit an event online and may request a top-of-page “Critics Choice” listing.

-- If you would like to present it on the Haas School Video Room webpage, contact Debra Goldentyer.
+- If you would like to post content on the Haas School YouTube page, please reach out to the Student Experience Team.